GO FIGURE: A Meta Evaluation of Factuality in Summarization: Appendices

 \subsubsection{Human Annotation Layout}

-For human annotation of factual consistency in summaries, we show annotators the source document, reference summary and a candidate summary that should be assessed for factuality.
+For human annotation of factual consistency in summaries, we show the source document, reference summary and a candidate summary that should be assessed for factuality.
 We then ask a factuality question with three choices: \begin{itemize} \item Yes (i.e. the summary is factual) \item No (i.e. the summary contains factual inconsistencies) \item Not Sure (i.e. the summary is too incoherent to judge) \end{itemize}

 If a summary is judged to be factually incorrect, annotators are allowed to select the number and type of errors they observe using a predefined list of factual errors.
 A screenshot of the error types and examples shown in the annotation task is given in Figure \ref{fig:mturk_examples}.
-Summaries were manually evaluated and labeled for factual inconsistency by a graduate student.
+For less obvious cases of factual inconsistency (for example when summaries contain locations or political figures that require regional background knowledge), we check factuality using external knowledge bases to ensure correctness of annotation.
+We also adhere to a strict binary notion of factuality in deciding cases where summaries are imprecise but ambiguous in terms of correctness, opting to label these summaries as factually inaccurate.
+If summaries are completely incoherent, we treat these summaries as having the highest level of factual inconsistency.

+We validated the effectiveness of the setup by computing inter-annotator agreement of in-house expert annotators for 30 XSUM summaries.
+We achieve ``fair" agreement of Krippendorff's $\alpha$ = 0.32 with 3 annotators and ``moderate" agreement of $\alpha$ = 0.44 with 2 annotators \cite{Landis1977TheMO,Ageeva2015EvaluatingMT}.
+The remaining annotations are done by one in-house expert annotator.